 Completed: November 2013

-During the Tier 1 process, VDOT and the Department of Rail and Public Transportation (DRPT) identified ten concepts that would increase capacity, provide multi-modal options, improve individual interchanges, and address safety and operations.
+During Tier 1, VDOT and the Department of Rail and Public Transportation (DRPT) identified ten concepts that would increase capacity, provide multi-modal options, improve individual interchanges, and address safety and operations.

 Request for Information